Belief Bias Identification: A model of multiple belief biases

-Confidence biases (overconfidence and underconfidence) are those which are strictly related to the variance of the agent's posterior distribution in relation to the Bayesian variance.\footnote{As an alternative to capture deviations in the second moment of the distribution, one could also use the concentration parameter of the Bayesian posterior ($\kappa_n=a_n+b_n$) to define under and overconfidence.
-This alternative definition has the advantage of isolating confidence biases within equations \eqref{eq.non-bayes Conf_alpha} and \eqref{eq.non-bayes Conf_beta }. (i.e. Underconfidence: $\alpha+\beta<2$, and Overconfidence: $\alpha+\beta>2$).
-However, it imposes harsh restrictions on $\alpha$ and $\beta$ parameters, making confidence biases harder to be detected.} Overconfidence implies that the agent's overall distribution of posterior beliefs is more dispersed than that of a Bayesian agent.
-Conversely, underconfidence yields a posterior distribution which is more dispersed over the values of $p$ than the distribution a Bayesian agent would have.
-Formally:
+Precision biases (overprecision and underprecision) are those which are strictly related to the variance of the agent's posterior distribution in relation to the Bayesian variance.\footnote{As an alternative to capture deviations in the second moment of the distribution, one could also use the concentration parameter of the Bayesian posterior ($\kappa_n=a_n+b_n$) to define under and overprecision.
+This alternative definition has the advantage of isolating precision biases within equations \eqref{eq.non-bayes Conf_alpha} and \eqref{eq.non-bayes Conf_beta }. (i.e. Underprecision: $\alpha+\beta<2$, and Overprecision: $\alpha+\beta>2$).
+However, it imposes harsh restrictions on $\alpha$ and $\beta$ parameters, making precision biases harder to be detected.} Underprecision implies that the agent's overall distribution of posterior beliefs is more dispersed than that of a Bayesian agent.
+Conversely, overprecision yields a posterior distribution which is less dispersed over the values of $p$ than the distribution a Bayesian agent would have.
+That is:

 where $\Tilde{Var_n}$ is the variance of the agent's posterior beta distribution, and $Var_n$ is the Bayesian variance.
-In equation \eqref{eq.Var}, $\nu>1$ indicates overconfidence, while $\nu<1$ indicates underconfidence.
+In equation \eqref{eq.Var}, $\nu<1$ indicates overprecision, while $\nu>1$ indicates underprecision.

+\paragraph{Summary.} For ease of reference, Table~\ref{tab:summary biases} in Section~\ref{sec.Meth complete} summarizes the mapping from parameter restrictions to the bias labels used throughout the paper.